evermeer/EVCloudKitDao/README.md

 - EVCloudKitData.swift will let you handle CloudKit data as easy as possible.
 - EVglobal.swift for a couple of easy to use global bridging functions (EVLog and EVtry)

-There is a dependency with [EVReflection](https://github.com/evermeer/EVReflection) Which will automatically be setup if you are using cocoapods.
+There is a dependency with [EVReflection](https://github.com/evermeer/EVReflection) and [SwiftTryCatch](https://github.com/williamFalcon/SwiftTryCatch).
+Those will automatically be setup if you are using cocoapods.
-- EVReflection.swift for if you want easy to use reflection methods. (not only for CloudKit)
+- [EVReflection](https://github.com/evermeer/EVReflection) for if you want easy to use reflection methods. (not only for CloudKit)
+- [SwiftTryCatch](https://github.com/williamFalcon/SwiftTryCatch) - Adds try-catch support for Swift

 See the Quick Help info for method descriptions or the documentation at [cocoadocs.org](http://cocoadocs.org/docsets/EVCloudKitDao/)